ena-infrastructure/specifications/ena-oauth2-chaining.md

 4. Verify that the target authorization server indicated by `audience`/`resource` is configured as a trusted peer and that key material and issuer identifiers are established as per [Section 3.2.1](#domain-trust-relationships-and-prerequisites).
 If not, the request MUST be rejected with `invalid_target` or `unauthorized_client`.

-5. Determine the intended protected resource(s) and scope(s) for use in the target domain based on any `resource`/`audience` parameters referring to target-domain APIs supplied by the client, and locally configured scope/resource mappings ([Section 3.5.1](#scope-mappings-across-domains)).

-6. Assert that `requested_token_type` is `urn:ietf:params:oauth:token-type:jwt`, or if it is omitted, apply the logic from "Servers supporting both use cases" below.
+5. Assert that `requested_token_type` is `urn:ietf:params:oauth:token-type:jwt`, or if it is omitted, apply the logic from "Servers supporting both use cases" below.

 If the request is invalid, the server MUST respond with an error per \[[RFC8693](#rfc8693)\].
 Where applicable, the following errors SHOULD be used: `invalid_request`, `invalid_scope`, `unauthorized_client`, `invalid_target`, and `server_error`.